Configurating a Simulation¶

 * For grape specific simulations, valid end types are: endodorm, ecodorm, budbreak, verasion, ripe, max_duration.

-For more information on how crops and sites interact, see Sites and Crops
+For more information on how crops and soils interact, see Soils and Crops

 Full Example¶